-- a.
-Except in En route Stage A/DARC or Stage A/EDARC, separate aircraft from prominent obstructions depicted on the radar scope (displayed on the video/geo map, scribed on the map overlay, or displayed as a permanent echo) by the following minima: - 1.
-When less than 40 miles from the antenna-3 miles. - 2.
-When 40 miles or more from the antenna-5 miles.
+a.
+Except in En route Stage A/DARC or Stage A/EDARC, separate aircraft from prominent obstructions depicted on the radar scope (displayed on the video/geo map, scribed on the map overlay, or displayed as a permanent echo) by the following minima:

-- b.
-Except in En route Stage A/DARC or Stage A/EDARC, vertical separation of aircraft above a prominent obstruction displayed as a permanent echo may be discontinued after the aircraft has passed it. - c.
+2. When 40 miles or more from the antenna-5 miles. b.
+Except in En route Stage A/DARC or Stage A/EDARC, vertical separation of aircraft above a prominent obstruction displayed as a permanent echo may be discontinued after the aircraft has passed it.

+c.
 En route Stage A/DARC or Stage A/EDARC, apply the radar separation minima specified in para 5-5-3, MINIMA, subpara b.1.